NIMMSA Code of Conduct

 - Reduce engine and transducer noise when in the vicinity of killer whales near fixed hydrophone stations whenever possible.

-- Fly the whale watch flag if possible, whenever viewing whales within 400 metres.
+- Fly the whale warning flag if possible, whenever viewing whales within 400 metres.

-- Do not fly a drone within 100 metres of marine mammals and limit drone use when it has the potential to impact other viewers.
+- Follow all applicable guidelines from DFO, TransportCanada, and BeWhaleWise when flying a drone and limit drone use when it has the potential to impact other viewers.

 Marketing and Social Media Guidelines